apndx/ScentGraph/README.md

 # ScentGraph

-ScentGraph is a project for full stack course.
-The plan is to use React and TypeScript for the FrontEnd, Node for the backend and Neo4J graph database that uses Cypher queries.
+ScentGraph is a project for Helsinki University FullStack course.
+The plan is to use React and TypeScript for the front end, Node for the backend and Neo4J for graph database.
+The database queries will be done using Cypher.

-In ScentGraph users can add and pick scents for their collections.
-The scents will belong to various categories, and can be described by having certain notes.
-The relations of scent families can be visualized in a graph form.
+In ScentGraph users can add scents to the database and pick them for their collections.
+The scents can belong to various categories, and can be described by having certain notes.
+The relations of users and scents, different scent categories and their notes can be visualized in a graph form.